sematext/docs/docs/logagent/installation-docker.md

 Logagent is a general purpose log shipper.
 The Logagent Docker image is pre-configured for the log collection on container platforms.
 It runs as a tiny container on every Docker host and collects logs for all cluster nodes and their containers.
 All container logs are enriched with Kubernetes and Docker EE/Swarm metadata.

+See: [sematext/logagent](https://hub.docker.com/r/sematext/logagent/) on Docker Hub.

+## Getting started

 To run Logagent you will need a Logs App Token.
 If you don't have Logs Apps yet, you can [create Apps now](https://apps.sematext.com/ui/integrations).

-See: [sematext/logagent](https://hub.docker.com/r/sematext/logagent/) on Docker Hub.

-## Basic configuration and running Logagent

 The [Logagent](https://sematext.com/logagent) docker container can be configured through the following environment variables: